genedan/cl-practitioners-guide/chapter_3/package_management.rst

 of using the base installation, the project uses the virtual environment instead.
 Different projects may have their own virtual environments separate from those of other projects, which allows different projects to run different versions of Python and Python packages without coming into conflict with each other.
-A project may even have multiple virtual environments so that the practitioner can test the project under different sets of dependencies (such as testing out different versions of Pandas on the same project).
+A project may even have multiple virtual environments so that the practitioner can test the project under different sets of dependencies (for example, when checking for compatibility of the updated dependent package).

-Some Python practitioners may prefer to use an analogous environment called a Conda environment which works similarly but is associated with the Anaconda distribution of Python, which is common amongst data analytics professionals.
+Some Python practitioners may prefer to use an analogous environment called a Conda environment, which works similarly but is associated with the Anaconda distribution of Python, which is common amongst data analytics professionals.

 R has various package management systems, notably Packrat and renv.